DocNow/twarc/docs/twitter-developer-access.md

 ## Step 2: Apply for the special Academic Access v2 Endpoint

-Even if you specify your use case as "Academic" you will not automatically get access to the [new Search endpoint](https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-all) with higher limits for academic use.
+Even if you specify your use case as "Academic" use case in your developer application form, you will not automatically get access to the [new Search endpoint](https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-all) with higher limits for academic use.
 You must fill in an additional form: <https://developer.twitter.com/en/portal/petition/academic/is-it-right-for-you>

+Twitter generally prefers to grant access to faculty and postgrad researchers, not undergrad or masters students or contractors or collaborators.
+It may be better for the principal investigator or professor to log in from an institution account or their own one, provided it is in good standing and has an obviously identifiable online academic presense.

-This may also take a couple of days or weeks.
+This application may also take a couple of days or weeks.

 ## Step 3: Create a Project and App